Overview

 - Set up a property.
 The property will represent your website.

-- You will now see your Tracking ID at the top of the page.
+- You will now see your Measurement ID at the top of the page.
 It should start with

 .